Ecommerce is hard.

 30-40% – great

 Don’t give your customers reasons to leave after they click ‘buy.’
 Providing a premium post-purchase experience is a key factor in driving repeat business.
-In fact, more than 60% of loyal Amazon shoppers cite post-purchase experience (i.e. free shipping, easy returns process) as their primary reason for shopping on the site.
+In fact, more three quarters of Amazon shoppers in the United states cite post-purchase experience (i.e. free and fast shipping) as a primary reason for shopping on the site.

 Here are 6 ways to offer free shipping.